f-t-s/al-folio/_projects/icr.markdown

 ### Minimax is not enough

 *This post summarizes joint work with [Anima](http://tensorlab.cms.caltech.edu/users/anima/) and [Hongkai](https://devzhk.github.io/).
-In the interest of conciseness, I will defer to our [paper](https://arxiv.org/abs/1910.05852v2) for discussions of related work and technical details.*
+In the interest of conciseness, I will defer to our [paper](https://arxiv.org/abs/1910.05852v2) for discussions of related work and technical details.
+This Thursday July 16th at 9am and 8pm PDT, we will presenting our work at ICML2020.*

 [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network) are fascinating!
 Not only can they generate strikingly realistic [images](https://github.com/NVlabs/stylegan), they also introduce an exciting new paradigm to mainstream machine learning.